 St. Croix Prep Marathon.
-The 8th St. Croix Prep Marathon will be held on Friday, May 20, 2022 at the school.
+The date of the St. Croix Prep Marathon will be determined and announced at a future date.
 The Event raises funds for Academics.
 Students will raise donated funds in the weeks leading up to the event.
 On event day, students will participate in opening ceremonies, run in the school marathon, play indoor and outdoor games, enjoy a picnic lunch and end the day with a pep fest.
 Sponsorships are available.

 Prep Gala.
-The Prep Gala will be held here at St. Croix Prep on Saturday, November 13, 2021.
+The date of the Prep Gala will be determined and announced at a future date.
 The event raises funds for the Arts & Athletics programs.
 The evening will include savory hors d'oeuvres, delicious sweets, fine wines and beer, live entertainment, silent and live auctions, raffles, and a fund-a-need appeal.
 Parents and community members are welcome to attend.
 Sponsorships are available.

 Prep Open.
-The Prep Open will be held on Wednesday, June 15, 2022.
+The Prep Open will be held on Wednesday, August 17, 2022.
 The event raises funds for the Arts & Athletics department.
 The day includes a golf tournament, wine and food pairing, dinner, silent and live auctions and a fund-a-need appeal.
 Sponsorships are available.
+If you would like more information regarding these events, please contact Medora Benson, Activities Department & Events Coordinator at 651-209-7375 or medorabenson@stcroixprep.org